nngocjade/bookstore-fullstack/README.md

-# Mongoose Bookstore Backend
+# Bookstore FullStack

 Created with love by: Jade

-# npm package used
+# Backend npm package used

 npx express-generator --no-view